Electrolyte Imbalance: Symptoms and How to Correct

 Be Careful About Excessive Activity and Sweating

-If you are exercising, engaging in excessive activity or sweating otherwise, then you are running a risk of changes in your electrolyte levels.
+If you are exercising, engaging in excessive activity, or sweating otherwise, then you are running a risk of changes in your electrolyte levels.
 Hence, paying attention to your fluids and diet is particularly important.
 Dehydration can lead to muscle cramps and pain, fatigue, dizziness, and confusion (24, 25).

 Make sure to hydrate well while exercising or when physically active.
 Drink enough water before, during, and after your activity.
 Make sure to add 1.5 to 2.5 cups of extra water for shorter workouts and 3 or more extra cups when working out for a longer period.

 It is also important to replenish your electrolytes and fuel your body after a workout through nutrient-dense foods.
-Making a smoothie or protein shake using some electrolyte-rich foods is a fantastic, easily digestible, and nutrient-dense idea to help with electrolyte balance, hydration, muscle recovery, energy, and your overall health.
+Making a smoothie or protein shake using some electrolyte-rich foods is a fantastic, easily digestible, and nutrient-dense idea to help with electrolyte balance, hydration, muscle recovery, energy, and overall health.
 Use the list of foods I shared above to recover from your workouts faster.

 electrolyte imbalance